kenpeter/zend_auth_flow/readme.md

 getAccessCode -> GetAccessToken -> doHttpRequest with the token

 ### Long version:
-When someone load http://localhost:8015 in browser, this app will check whether you have a cookie.
-(This cookie stores your access token from Zendesk).
+When someone load http://localhost:8015 in browser, this app will check whether you have a access token.

 #### When you don't have a token
 If you do not have access token, it will redirect to a Zendesk login page.
 The URL may look like this: